 The Bracton Centre is part of a new Law and History Network, a collaboration between Exeter, Bristol and Cardiff.
-The Network hosts an online seminar series, and has three great sessions lined up for spring 2022.
+The Network hosts an online seminar series, and has great sessions lined up for autumn 2022.
 Find out more.

 If you have a query about our research, or you would like to present a proposal for potential collaborative work, please contact us.